-Neutrophil granulocytes play sophisticated roles in the regulation of anti-microbial host defense, cancer and chronic inflammation.
-They execute their main function by the usage of proteins stored in a heterogeneous set of granules, including primary, secondary, ficolin-rich and tertiary granules.
+Neutrophil granulocytes play sophisticated roles in the regulation of antimicrobial host defense, cancer, and chronic inflammation.
+They execute their main function by the use of proteins stored in a heterogeneous set of granules, including primary, secondary, ficolin-rich, and tertiary granules.

-Granule proteins synthesis is tightly linked to the highly ordered differentiation of pluripotent hematopoietic stem cells (HSCs) into mature neutrophil granulocytes.
+Granule protein synthesis is tightly linked to the highly ordered differentiation of pluripotent hematopoietic stem cells into mature neutrophil granulocytes.

-Studying patients with rare genetic diseases has proven powerful to highlight novel genes and pathways orchestrating the development and function of neutrophil granulocytes.
+Studying patients with rare genetic diseases has proven powerful in highlighting novel genes and pathways orchestrating the development and function of neutrophil granulocytes.
 Severe congenital neutropenia (SCN) comprises a clinically and genetically heterogeneous spectrum of rare inherited disorders characterized by impaired maturation of neutrophil granulocytes.
-Originally identified by Rolf Kostmann, patients with autosomal recessive congenital neutropenia have mutations in the mitochondrial protein HCLS1-associated protein X-1 (HAX1).
-The genes encoding the ER-resident proteins Glucose-6-phosphate translocase (G6PC3) and Jagunal Homolog 1 (JAGN1) are also involved in maintaining physiological neutrophil differentiation.
-Monoallelic mutations affecting ELANE or the Signal recognition particle 54 (SRP54) are common causes of SCN and involve homeostasis of the endoplasmic reticulum (ER), as evidenced by increased ER-stress in mutated myeloid cells.
+Originally identified by Kostmann, patients with autosomal recessive congenital neutropenia have mutations in the mitochondrial protein HCLS1-associated protein X 1 (HAX1).
+The genes encoding the endoplasmic reticulum (ER)-resident proteins glucose-6-phosphate translocase (G6PC3) and Jagunal homolog 1 (JAGN1) are also involved in maintaining physiological neutrophil differentiation.
+Monoallelic mutations affecting ELANE or the signal recognition particle 54 (SRP54) are common causes of SCN and involve homeostasis of the ER, as evidenced by increased ER stress in mutated myeloid cells.

-We here discover two novel human monogenic defects in SRPRA and SRP19 affecting differentiation of neutrophil granulocytes.
-SRPRA encodes the soluble subunit of the eukaryotic SRP receptor (SR) that recognizes the SRP, a universally conserved protein machinery.
-The SRP is composed of seven subunits (consisting of the six polypeptides: SRP9, SRP14, SRP19, SRP54, SRP68 and SRP72, and a noncoding RNA) and couples the synthesis of nascent proteins, which emerge from the ribosome, to the ER.
-SR is a heterodimeric complex composed of a cytosolic SRα subunit (SRPRA) that interacts with the SRP and a transmembrane SRβ subunit that localizes SRPRA to the ER.
-The SRP subunit SRP54 (mutated in a Shwachman-Diamond-like syndrome (see Carapito et al.) and SRPRA coordinate their GTPase activity in concert to ensure the precise targeting of nascent polypeptides into the ER.
+Here, we discover 2 novel human monogenic defects in SRP receptor alpha (SRPRA) subunit and SRP19 affecting the differentiation of neutrophil granulocytes.
+SRPRA encodes the soluble subunit of the eukaryotic SRP receptor (SRPR) that recognizes the SRP, a universally conserved protein machinery.
+The SRP is composed of 7 subunits (consisting of the 6 polypeptides: SRP9, SRP14, SRP19, SRP54, SRP68, and SRP72 and a noncoding RNA) and couples the synthesis of nascent proteins, which emerge from the ribosome, to the ER.
+SRPR is a heterodimeric complex composed of a cytosolic SRPRA that interacts with the SRP and a transmembrane SRPR beta subunit that localizes SRPRA to the ER.
+The SRP subunit SRP54 (mutated in a Shwachman-Diamond-like syndrome [Carapito et all) and SRPRA coordinate their GTPase activity in concert to ensure the precise targeting of nascent polypeptides into the ER.
 Misfolded proteins that are unable to enter the ER are recognized and targeted for proteasomal degradation.

-We compare the protein contents of neutrophil granulocytes from SCN patients with variants in SRPRA, SRP19, SRP54, ELANE, and HAX1 and identify genotype-specific differences as well as an essential and non-redundant role of the signal recognition particle (SRP) complex and its receptor SRPRA in humangranulopoiesis.
+We compare the protein contents of neutrophil granulocytes from patients with SCN with variants in SRPRA, SRP19, SRP54, ELANE, and HAX1, and identify genotype-specific differences as well as an essential and nonredundant role of the SRP complex and its receptor, SRPRA, in human granulopoiesis.